 Limits for Aligners

 We have no upper age limit, and Byte aligners are a great choice for adults.
-HyperByte® technology typically moves teeth faster than our competition, which means it can often help our adult customers get the smile they want without waiting years for it.
-You’ll only use the HyperByte tool for 5 minutes per day, but it can make a big difference in your treatment timeline.
+HyperByte® technology may help to accelerate tooth movement and reduce discomfort, which means it can often help our adult customers get the smile they want without waiting years for it.
+You’ll only use the HyperByte tool for 5 minutes per day, but it can make a big difference in your treatment timeline.*